asmarking/Software-Tools-Tutorials/lab-report-1-week-2.md

 <font size="5"> Optimizing Remote Access </font>

 * You can log in to a remote server and perform commands all in one line!
-* For example, To run the file "DesignRecipeExamples.java" whose location is the home directory of my cs15l remote account, I wrote the following command: `ssh cs15lwi22avq@ieng6.ucsd.edu "javac DesignRecipeExamples.java ; java DesignRecipeExamples"`
+* For example, To run the file "DesignRecipeExamples.java" whose location is the home directory of my cs15l remote account, I wrote the following command: `$ ssh cs15lwi22avq@ieng6.ucsd.edu "javac DesignRecipeExamples.java ; java DesignRecipeExamples"`
 ![Image](OptimizingSSH.jpg)
 * The quotes are used after an 'ssh' to write additional commands and ';' is used to seperate commands.
-* Another example - `ssh cs15lwi22avq@ieng6.ucsd.edu "ls"`
+* Another example - `$ ssh cs15lwi22avq@ieng6.ucsd.edu "ls"`